alpacahq/alpaca-ts/README.md

 })
 ```

-You can also use environment variables which will be automatically applied to
+You can also use environment variables which will be applied to
 every new client.

 ```console